-Students start standing, either in a circle or at their desks.
-Students will count in order to a predetermined number.
+In-Person Virtual Students start standing, either in a circle or at their desks.
+Students will count in order to a predeter- mined number.
 The next person after the number is reached says "buzz" and sits down.
 The counting continues with the same number until there is one person left.
 This activity can also be done with skip counting.
-Afterward, you can engage in a discussion of empathy and sportsmanship.
+Afterward, you can engage in a discus- sion of empathy and sportsmanship.
 All students start with video on.
 Students count in order to a predetermined number.
-The teacher could call the order based on their screen or could post the order in the chat box.
+You could call the order based on their screen or post the order in the chat box.
 The next person after the number is reached says "buzz" and stops video.
-The counting continues with the same number until there is one person left.
+The count- ing continues with the same number until there is one person left.
 This activity can also be done with skip counting.
-Afterward, you can engage in a discussion of empathy and sportsmanship.
+Afterward, you can engage in a dis- cussion of empathy and sportsmanship.

-Dear Third Graders,
+Dear Fourth Graders,

-We have learned so much about each other, and we now have our rules to support our hopes and dreams. / We all are responsible for following the rules so everyone can learn. // Think about how you are responsible for following the rules in different places. /// What happens when you make a mistake and don't follow a rule?
+We have learned so much about each other and now have our rules to support our hopes and dreams. / We all are responsible for following the rules so everyone can learn. // Think about how you are responsible for following the rules in different places. /// What happens when you make a mistake and don't follow a rule?
 How can you help each other follow all the rules?

-Be ready to share,
+Be ready to share.

-Divide the class into four groups by proximity.
-Today they'll read aloud with a growing choral reading.
-The first group will read aloud together until /.
-Then the second group joins in until //.
+Divide the class up into four groups by proximity.
+Today, they'll read aloud with a growing choral reading.
+The first group will read together aloud until /.
+Then, the second group joins in until //.
 The third group will join in until ///.
 Everyone continues reading to the end.